mguinada/em-feeds/README.md

 # Abstract #

-An experiment on real time services with event machine, twitter sinatra and websockets.
+An experiment on _real time services_ with event machine, twitter, sinatra and websockets.

 # Running #